 The search for appropriate biomarkers starts with profiling.
 Profiling a sample provides data about cell populations, genes, and proteins, and can be performed by a variety of methods (Table 1).
-Genomic (DNA), epigenomic (RNA), and proteomic (protein) profiling have all yielded important biomarker discoveries.
+Genomic (DNA), transcriptomic (RNA), and proteomic (protein) profiling have all yielded important biomarker discoveries.
 For example, investigation of methylation patterns can reveal methylated DNA as an epigenetic biomarker.
-Methylation sequencing (Methyl-Seq) is a next generation sequencing (NGS) technique that identifies methylation patterns for early detection of several cancer types, such as colorectal cancer and esophageal adenocarcinoma .
+Methylation sequencing (methyl-seq) is a next generation sequencing (NGS) technique that can be used to identify methylation patterns for early detection of several cancer types, such as colorectal cancer and esophageal adenocarcinoma .

-Biomarker screening can be performed during molecular profiling, as is usually the case with fluorescence-activated cell sorting (FACS), or screening can be a separate step.
-Screening involves either analyzing the data gleaned from molecular profiling to prioritize candidate biomarkers or using an additional method to further characterize the biomarkers.
+Biomarker discovery can be performed during molecular profiling, as is usually the case with fluorescence-activated cell sorting (FACS), or discovery can be a separate step.
+Discovery involves either analyzing the data gleaned from molecular profiling to prioritize candidate biomarkers or using an additional method to further characterize the biomarkers.

-Screening biomarkers is the first step toward developing drug targets.
-Patients should be given specific, effective treatments for their disease type.
-Implementing the use of biomarkers in the clinical space requires quality control testing of methods in a variety of different settings.
-Biomarkers must perform the same way in any situation.
-Like to the validation step, the stringency and parameters of the implementation step depend on the intended use of the biomarker.
+Biomarker discovery is the first step toward developing drug targets.
+Implementing the use of biomarkers in this way requires quality control testing of methods in a variety of different settings.
+Biomarkers must perform the same way in all situations.
+The stringency and parameters of the implementation step depend on the intended use of the biomarker.

-Sensitivity and specificity of biomarkers play a key role in targeted therapies.
-One sensitive biomarker is called minimal residual disease (MRD).
-MRD is when a small number of cancer cells remains in the patient’s blood during or after treatment.
+Biomarker accuracy is critical when developing tests for minimal residual disease (MRD).
+MRD is when a small number of cancer cells remain in a person’s blood during or after treatment.
 MRD can lead to cancer relapse.
-Liquid biopsy, or blood screening, paired with NGS can detect minute numbers of cancer cells and determine whether the treatment has completely eradicated the cancer.
-Presence or absence of MDR detected by liquid biopsy testing can also be used to track the efficacy of treatment and adjust the therapy the patient is receiving.
+Liquid biopsy, or blood testing, paired with NGS can identify minute numbers of cancer cells and determine whether the treatment has completely eradicated the cancer.
+Presence or absence of MRD identified by liquid biopsy testing can also be used to determine the effectiveness of the treatment.